gooddata/gooddata-ui-sdk/libs/api-client-tiger/api/api-client-tiger.api.md

     //
     // (undocumented)
     generateDashboardSummary(requestParameters: ActionsApiGenerateDashboardSummaryRequest, options?: AxiosRequestConfig): AxiosPromise<WorkflowDashboardSummaryResponseDto>;
-    // Warning: (ae-forgotten-export) The symbol "ActionsApiGenerateDashboardSummary1Request" needs to be exported by the entry point index.d.ts
-    // Warning: (ae-forgotten-export) The symbol "DashboardSummaryResponseDto" needs to be exported by the entry point index.d.ts
-    //
-    // (undocumented)
-    generateDashboardSummary1(requestParameters: ActionsApiGenerateDashboardSummary1Request, options?: AxiosRequestConfig): AxiosPromise<DashboardSummaryResponseDto>;
     // Warning: (ae-forgotten-export) The symbol "ActionsApiGenerateDescriptionRequest" needs to be exported by the entry point index.d.ts
     // Warning: (ae-forgotten-export) The symbol "GenerateDescriptionResponse" needs to be exported by the entry point index.d.ts generateDescription(requestParameters: ActionsApiGenerateDescriptionRequest, options?: AxiosRequestConfig): AxiosPromise<GenerateDescriptionResponse>;
-    // Warning: (ae-forgotten-export) The symbol "ActionsApiGenerateKnowledgeRecommendationsRequest" needs to be exported by the entry point index.d.ts
-    // Warning: (ae-forgotten-export) The symbol "KnowledgeRecommendationsResponseDto" needs to be exported by the entry point index.d.ts
-    //
-    // (undocumented)
-    generateKnowledgeRecommendations(requestParameters: ActionsApiGenerateKnowledgeRecommendationsRequest, options?: AxiosRequestConfig): AxiosPromise<KnowledgeRecommendationsResponseDto>;
     // Warning: (ae-forgotten-export) The symbol "ActionsApiGenerateTitleRequest" needs to be exported by the entry point index.d.ts
     // Warning: (ae-forgotten-export) The symbol "GenerateTitleResponse" needs to be exported by the entry point index.d.ts generateTitle(requestParameters: ActionsApiGenerateTitleRequest, options?: AxiosRequestConfig): AxiosPromise<GenerateTitleResponse>;